Privacy Policy

 Further details on the tools and service providers used can be found in the relevant sections of this privacy policy (e.g. cookies, tracking tools, payment service providers).

-5.8 Contact form and other contact
+5.8 Contact form and other forms of contact

 The legal bases are:

-- Art.
-6 (1) lit. f GDPR, our legitimate interest in the proper processing of customer and user enquiries.
+- Article 6(1)(f) of the GDPR, our legitimate interest in the proper handling of customer and user enquiries.

-5.9 Processing of location data (Geoposition)
+5.9 Processing of location data (geolocation)

 (Art.
-6(1)(b) and (f) GDPR, Art.
-6(1)(a) GDPR if applicable)
+6(1)(b) and (f) GDPR, where applicable Art.
+6(1)(a) GDPR)

-If you use functions based on location information, we process location data (e.g. IP-based localisation, GPS data) in order to:
+Where you use functions based on location information, we process location data (e.g. IP-based localisation, GPS data) in order to:

 - display geographically relevant content and advertisements to you,